zhwa/video-agent/docs/03_component_guide.md

 ```

 **Workflow**:
-1. Sends chapter to LLM for slide plan
+1. Sends chapter to Google Gemini for slide plan
-2. Generates image for each slide (Image adapter)
+2. Generates image for each slide (Google Imagen)
-3. Synthesizes audio for narration (TTS adapter)
+3. Synthesizes audio for narration (Google Cloud TTS)
 4. Returns complete script with all media

 **Output Structure**: